v8/v8.dev/src/blog/understanding-ecmascript-part-3.md

 [All episodes](/blog/tags/understanding-ecmascript)

 In this episode, we’ll go deeper in the definition of the ECMAScript language and its syntax.
-If you’re not familiar with [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar), now is a good time to check out the basics, since the spec uses context-free grammars to define the language.
+If you’re not familiar with context-free grammars, now is a good time to check out the basics, since the spec uses context-free grammars to define the language.
+See [the chapter about context free grammars in "Crafting Interpreters"](https://craftinginterpreters.com/representing-code.html#context-free-grammars) for an approachable introduction or the [Wikipedia page](https://en.wikipedia.org/wiki/Context-free_grammar) for a more mathematical definition.

 ## ECMAScript grammars